AlexXplo/EFI-Hackintosh-for-Ryzen-5800-and-R9-270x/README.md

 My advice it's to try it...
 At the beggining I was downloaded on EFI for 3200G and replace some text, but the sistem was working as it should on that EFI.
 All you need to do it's to TRY it.

-You can download the Monterey from https://tinyurl.com/3fs6epzv , write it on USB with BalenaEtcher

 This EFI it's been made by me, and it's bassed on my configuration: